 A VLAN acts like a physical LAN, but it allows hosts to be grouped together in the same broadcast domain even if they are not connected to the same switch.
+Here are the main reasons why you should use VLANs in your network:

 The following topology shows a network with all hosts inside the same VLAN: